-Community Navigators2 (CN2) follows on from the ,which aimed to reduce loneliness for people with depression and anxiety using community mental health services in London.
+Community Navigators2 (CN2) follows on from the Community Navigators study, which aimed to reduce loneliness for people with depression and anxiety using community mental health services in London.

 CN2 is funded by NIHR HTA to expand the original study to a three-and-a-half year randomised controlled trial across London (Camden and Islington), London (Barnet), Birmingham and York/North Yorkshire.